16,000 children under age of 5 die every day from water borne diseases.

 Access to clean water gives communities more time to grow food, earn an income, and go to school -- all of which fight poverty

 We invite you to put yourself in their shoes.
 Now, make a decision to help.
-We're not offering grand solutions and billion dollar schemes, but instead, simple things that work.
-Filters that can prevent water borne diseases.
+We are not offering grand solutions and billion dollar schemes, but instead, simple necessities of life.
+We can offer clean drinking water to the people in need.

 WATER IN CRISIS - VIETNAM

 In addition, due to the rapid economic development in Vietnam, river water quality has been affected along with an increased concentration of various toxins in the water.
 The surface water in the rivers is locally polluted by organic pollutants such as oil waste and solids.
-There is also pollution from untreated waste water released by industries and agriculture activities.
-The geography and topography of Vietnam also makes the country susceptible to natural hazards such as typhoons, storms, floods and drought.
+There is also pollution from untreated wastewater released by industries and agriculture activities.
+The geography and topography of Vietnam also make the country susceptible to natural hazards such as typhoons, storms, floods, and drought.
 This then leads to a multitude of problems such as water pollution and waterborne diseases along with an impact on agricultural lands and livestock.
 Both the environmental pollution in these river basins and natural disasters affects the nation's public health.
-The Ministry of Natural Resources and Environment state that almost 80% of the diseases in Vietnam are caused by polluted water.
-There are many cases of cholera, typhoid, dysentery and malaria each year in the country.
+The Ministry of Natural Resources and Environment states that almost 80% of the diseases in Vietnam are caused by polluted water.
+There are many cases of cholera, typhoid, dysentery, and malaria each year in the country.

-It is without doubt that agriculture has the largest burden on water resources in Vietnam.
+It is without a doubt that agriculture has the largest burden on water resources in Vietnam.
 Vietnam is one of the richest agricultural regions in the world and a top producer and consumer of rice.
-Currently, water used for agriculture purposes take up over 80% of total water production.
+Currently, water used for agriculture purposes takes up over 80% of total water production.
 Paddy rice is the primary crop that takes up a majority of the total irrigated area.
-Fisheries, aquaculture, industries and services also contribute to water demand increase.
+Fisheries, aquaculture, industries, and services also contribute to water demand increase.

-Water resources are very significant, especially natural water sources in the rural areas of Vietnam as they are the sources of economic, social and cultural activities.
+Water resources are very significant, especially natural water sources in the rural areas of Vietnam as they are the sources of economic, social, and cultural activities.
 The government of Vietnam is tackling the water resources management issues in the country by implementing policies and programs relating to this.
-Some of the challenges that still exist include improving access to clean water and sanitation for both urban and rural population, improving public participation and knowledge and strengthening river basin management.
+Some of the challenges that still exist include improving access to clean water and sanitation for both urban and rural populations, improving public participation and knowledge, and strengthening river basin management.